-10. You won’t be asked ‘what is your bench?’ any time you train.
+10. You won’t be asked ‘what is your bench?’ every time you train.

-It’s especially actual if you don’t bench (:
+It’s especially true if you don’t bench (:

 But you might say: “Hey, man!
-But home gym is very expensive.
+But a home gym is very expensive.
 I can’t afford it!”
 Yes, you can!
-The cheapest home gym in the world is already built-in in you.
+The cheapest home gym in the world is already built inside of you.
 Fascinating?
 It is your bodyweight.
 The second cheapest option is a sandbag.
 Check out my post on how to make a sandbag.
-You can buy a kettlebell and start training right away.
+You can also buy a kettlebell and start training right away.
 It doesn’t require much space and it’s very versatile and fun.
 The classic options are barbells, dumbbells and plates for them.
-You might want to purchase a power rack also.
+You might also want to purchase a power rack.
 It can be expensive but think of it as an investment in the most important thing in the world – your body.
 And you can always stick with the basics.

 There is no place for excuses.
 Build your own gym and become the boss of your training!